PRWeb Press Release Wire

 About Peggy Lasater, Realtor and OWL55.com:

-Ms. Lasater is with Linton Hall, Realtors in Northern Virginia.
+Ms. Lasater is a realtor in Northern Virginia.
 She specializes in active adult communities and operates OWL55.com, which covers 34 active adult communities in Virginia.

 # # #